kestra-io/docs/content/blogs/2024-04-10-aws-data-pipeline.md

 Kestra is a powerful orchestration engine with a rich set of plugins.
 Kestra seamlessly integrates with multiple [AWS services](https://kestra.io/plugins/plugin-aws) making it easy to orchestrate AWS services based data pipelines.

-## Usecase
+## Use case

 In this blog post, we will develop a data pipeline that has data about [products](https://raw.githubusercontent.com/kestra-io/datasets/main/csv/products.csv) and [orders](https://raw.githubusercontent.com/kestra-io/datasets/main/csv/products.csv).
 We start with both the data sets being present as CSV files.
 Our final aim is to join these two data sets and have detailed orders, where each order record has complete product information, in the CSV format.

 In the actual world, dimension data like products would be present in databases like RDS or DynamoDB, while fact data like orders will be present on file systems like S3.
 Taking this into consideration, we will have a data preparation phase where we would load the products CSV file onto DynamoDB, and orders CSV file onto S3 using Kestra.

-Then, we would proceed to create the data pipeline.
-We would load the products data fron DynamoDB onto Redshift, and load orders data from S3 onto Redshift.
-We would join these two tables from Redshift, and upload the detailed orders onto S3.
+Then, we will proceed to create the data pipeline.
+We will load the product data from DynamoDB onto Redshift and load order data from S3 onto Redshift.
+We'll join these two tables from Redshift and upload the detailed orders to S3.

 ![aws_data_pipeline](/blogs/2024-03-10-aws-data-pipeline/aws_data_pipeline.png)